gabrielrovesti/gabrielrovesti/README.md

    - 🎨 Art and details lover
    - 🥋 Karateka for many years
    - ✈️ Travel lover
+   - 👨‍🎤 I love singing and making some beats vocally
    - 🚴‍♂️ Love some bicycle around
    - 🚶‍♂️ I'm the Forrest Gump of walking: it's my evening pastime after studying/working all day long
    - 🤓 Knowledge enthusiast and Wikipedia/Wikimedia Foundation collaborator